DAMNETS/DAMNETS_ICML_2022/README.md

 The major dependencies are PyTorch 1.10 with GPU enabled and an appropriate Torch Geometric version.
 Other dependencies can be found in the requirements file.

 ## Brief Code Outline
 The model code can be found in models/dmnets_gnn_mb.py.
-We train in parallel all subgraphs during the generation of $G_t$.
+We train in parallel on all subgraphs during the generation of $G_t$ by stacking the adjacency matrices, see the dataset folder.
+In our language, batch size is the number of graph pairs (G_{t-1}, G_{t}) to train on at once.